acse-hst21/Produce-video/README.md

 python .\produceFrames.py
 python .\produceVideo.py
 ```
 **Note: These are general instructions.
-The user will likely need to make some minor changes to the python scripts to accommodate for these differences
+The user will likely need to make some minor changes to the python scripts to accommodate for any differences
 (e.g. the files containing the data will likely have different names to those given in the repository, and so the code will need to be amended accordingly).**